palomakop/palomakop.tv-11ty/src/recurse/day-11.md

   - References:
     - {% extLink "Set env vars in zsh" "https://apple.stackexchange.com/questions/356441/how-to-add-permanent-environment-variable-in-zsh" %}
 - Got a bit tired of working with this dry database stuff so I decided to start downloading the tarot card images for my tarot app.
 I downloaded and cropped them all and renamed the files consistently; tomorrow will try some batch processing on them with imagemagick.
+- Started reading the book for the critical AI discussion group, but so far it isn't very good.
+Others on Zulip said they felt the same way, so we might switch to a different reading or just share articles if most others agree.
 - I have a call scheduled for tomorrow for a potential job lead!